AdsJumbo/AdsJumbo.com/README.md

 This allows you to display banner and interstitial ads in the dekstop apps & games or on any WinForm and WPF apps</br> Download at NuGet: https://www.nuget.org/packages/AdsJumbo.WinForm.WPF/

-# Step 1: Adding References - NuGet package (for WinForm / WPF apps & games)
+# Step 1: Adding References - NuGet package
 Import the AdsJumbo.WinForm.WPF SDK as a reference as dependency of your Windows Visual Studio project.
 Click on ‘Manage NuGet Packages’, search name package ‘AdsJumbo.WinForm.WPF’ in your nuget Package Manager console.
 Download latest version.<br/>
 Just click on button ‘Install‘ and that's all.<br/>

-# Step 2: Add your ad unit and invoke advertisement (for WinForm / WPF apps & games)
+# Step 2: Add your ad unit and invoke advertisement
 Drag and drop ad unit in your designer from menu "Toolbox" - "AdsJumboWinForm" - "BannerAds" or "InterstitialAds":<br/>
 Place that ad unit component anywhere in your WinForm app, you can use more ad units on same page We recommend using at least one interstitial ad for better performance in term if revenue.